coda/packs-sdk/docs/guides/development/pack-maker-tools.md

     When looking at the logs you may see duplicate invocations for the same formula.
 Some common reasons for this include:

     - Using the formula editor, which runs formulas multiple times as you type to generate a preview of the result.
-    - The doc being open in multiple tabs.
+    - Multiple users have the doc open at the same time (each browser will run the formula).
     - The Coda backend running a recalculation as a part of normal operation.